pkudrel/web/source/getting-started.md

 nuke :setup
 ```

-Although `nuke :setup` overwrites existing parts of the build, it is helpful to update bootstrapping files to the latest available version.
-Using a diff tool usually helps to resolve this.

 During the setup, a wizard will prompt for the following questions:

 - Which **solution** should be the default?